 Enso Security

-Cyber Security SaaS Product /// 2021 - 2022
+Cyber Security SaaS Product / 2021 - 2022 / Part of Snyk

-Enso Security is an end-to-end security posture management application (ASPM) and the first in this cyber category.
+Enso Security (acquired by Snyk) is an end-to-end security posture management application (ASPM) and the first in this cyber category.
 ASPM is an agile AppSec delivery model in which resources, processes, and technologies are effectively employed to lead a high-performance and systemic, yet sustainable, AppSec program.
 Enso provides full visibility and automatic discovery of your entire application environment.

 During my year as Product Design Lead (solo) for the company, I redesigned the whole product (UI and UX), as well as two marketing websites: Enso's website and the AppSec map.